 |Black Threes||Black Threes that are still in hand by the end of a round score 100 instead of the standard five minus points.|

 |Game of Nothing||This table isn’t ranked for the league.|

 Canasta online – What’s the difference?

 Playing cards online is different from a game of cards at a real table in some irreplaceable aspects.
 But playing Canasta online also frees you of a couple of inconvenient tasks.
-An important improvement is avoiding human error: Players can’t deal too few or too many cards.
-Melds can only be played if they conform with the rules.
-All of this is prevented by programming.
+A substantial improvement is avoiding human error: Players can’t deal too few or too many cards.
+Melds can only be played if they conform to the rules.
+All of this is taken care of by programming.
 Handling and managing the cards in your hand and the playing field are also taken on by the computer.

 Canasta’s complex Set of Rules